Romania: Top court annuls presidential election results – DW – 12/06/2024

 Romania's constitutional court on Friday annulled the results of the first round of the country's presidential election, when far-right populist Calin Georgescu emerged as the surprise front-runner.

-This follows President Klaus Johannis earlier in the week declassifying Romanian intelligence that alleges major Russian-backed promotion of Georgescu on social media sites like TikTok and Telegram.
+This follows President Klaus Iohannis earlier in the week declassifying Romanian intelligence that alleges major Russian-backed promotion of Georgescu on social media sites like TikTok and Telegram.

 Georgescu had been set to go up against centrist Elena Lasconi this weekend in the second-round runoff.